suvanl/delet3-api/README.md

     $ npm start
     ```

-- Without with watch/reload from nodemon:
+- With watch/reload from nodemon:
     ```
     $ npm run dev
     ```